Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Introduction

-This paper investigates how the accumulation of positive or negative facial expressions in images of social media posts affects users’ judgments about \textbf{content bias} and \textbf{source credibility}.
-Source credibility is a primary factor in the persuasiveness of news sources \cite{hovland1953communication,wallace2020sources}; while, content bias, defined as ``having a perspective that is skewed'' is also a distinct element in determining source credibility \cite{wallace2020sources}.
-We seek to answer the following questions: \textit{1) how news content accompanied by images with happy (positive) or angry (negative) facial expressions impact users’ judgements about the credibility of content and news source;} and \textit{2) how users’ prior attitudes towards political identities impacts their judgements in light of emotional facial depictions of those identities in news content}.
+In this work, we tackle a salient aspect of visual information, facial expressions, in social media posts on users' judgments: Do users perceive a source as less credible when the source repeatedly publishes tweets with angry facial expressions?
+What if a source systematically portrays a negative visual bias against a politician (e.g. Bernie Sanders or Donald Trump) by repeatedly publishing news with angry images of those politicians?
+We explore these questions by considering \textbf{source credibility}, a primary factor in the persuasiveness of news sources \cite{hovland1953communication,wallace2020sources}; and \textbf{content bias}, defined as ``having a perspective that is skewed,'' \cite{wallace2020sources} as two primary elements of users' judgments of news sources.
+We investigate how repeated usage of images with positive (happy) or negative (angry) emotional facial expressions in social media posts affects users’ judgments about \textbf{source credibility} and \textbf{content bias}.

+We seek to answer the following questions: 1) How does repeated exposure to news content accompanied by images with positive (happy) or negative (angry) facial expressions impact users’ judgments about a source's credibility?; and 2) How sources' repeated positive or negative visual portrayal of different politicians interacts with users' prior attitudes (favorability and familiarity) towards those politicians to shape their judgments of source credibility.
 To answer these questions, we conducted two consecutive preregistered controlled experiments:

-\begin{enumerate} \item In study 1, we examined news accounts with highly emotionalized visual content without focusing on specific topics or politicians.
-We investigated how angry or happy facial expressions in images impact users’ judgements about multiple news accounts.
-Specifically, we evaluated if exposure to highly angry or happy facial expressions impacts users’ perception of anonymized right/left leaning and mainstream/misinformation accounts.
+\begin{enumerate} \item In study 1 we examined how users' credibility judgments are impacted by news sources that show a pattern of using highly emotionalized visual images.\footnote{Pre-registration: \url{https://aspredicted.org/blind.php?x=9rn6i7}} More specifically, we investigated how angry or happy facial expressions in tweet images affect users’ judgments about eight anonymized right/left-leaning and mainstream/misinformation news accounts.

-\item In study 2, we expanded our exploration of how emotions in images impact users’ judgments about sources.
-We focused on sources’ with highly emotionalized visual coverage of specific influential politicians such as Donald Trump or Angela Merkel.
-Furthermore, we investigated how users’ prior attitudes towards each politician interact with sources' angry or happy portrayal of those politicians when making judgement about sources. \end{enumerate}
+\item Leveraging findings from study 1, in study 2 we focused on sources with repeated emotionalized visual coverage of influential politicians.\footnote{Pre-registration: \url{https://aspredicted.org/blind.php?x=9js6d5}} We examined how users' judgments are impacted by sources that consistently portray specific politicians' emotions as negative or positive.
+In study 2, we also investigated how users’ prior attitudes towards each politician interact with sources' negative or positive emotion portrayal of those politicians. \end{enumerate}